2009 Victorian Bushfires Royal Commission: The commission

-The working bushfire 'stay or go' (evacuate or protect your home) policy was scrutinized and severely questioned.
+The working bushfire 'stay or go' (evacuate or protect your home) policy was scrutinised and severely questioned.
 The policy was founded on the empirical claim, researched by Dr Katherine Haynes, that concluded that survival was more likely for people to be actively fighting the fire at home than passively shelter or evacuate to be stuck on the roads.
 The policy was defended by Esplin, who argued against the proposal of compulsory mass evacuation insisting that people intending to leave their homes should have been gone long before specific fires were imminent.
 He clarified that threat messages weren't a signal to evacuate but exclusive prompts to assist people who planned to defend their property.
-Robert Manne adds "In the philosophy of Bruce Esplin … the kind of mid-afternoon warnings the citizens north of Melbourne so desperately needed on 7 February simply had no place".
+Robert Manne adds "In the philosophy of Bruce Esplin ... the kind of mid-afternoon warnings the citizens north of Melbourne so desperately needed on 7 February simply had no place".

 In its final week, the commission looked at the fuel-reduction burns in Bendigo and Gippsland.
 As it turned out, none of the 51 recommendations the commission handed down dealt with fuel reduction, but there was significant public concern that something more should have been done.